epfl-ada/ada-2024-project-tadaa/README.md

 We use Qwen3b-4-bit-quantized as it fits in our GPU resources and it gives good results.
 We start by doing prompt engineering in order to get the model to understand the task.
 If the word returned is not in the list we keep the conversation context with the model and send this new request asking it to correct itself. <br>
 By this, we make the model rethink its answer and give it another chance to correct its choice.
 If the model persists in choosing a word not in the list, we consider the path failed.
 Otherwise, we recompute the new list to choose from by getting the links in the page that the model chose.
 In order to avoid looping in a circular fashion indefinitely, we remove from this list all the articles that the model already visited.
-If the target word is in the list, then we consider the path a success and we stop the algorithm.
+If the model reaches the target word, then we consider the path a success and we stop the algorithm.
 Otherwise, we reset the model context in order to make the prompt short enough to fit into our GPU resources and we redo the same steps.
 We only allow the model to run for 50 steps after which we consider the path as a failure.<br>

 For each source-target pair, we make the model play 100 games in order to get statistically relevant paths that will allow us to make meaningful comparison to the human players paths.